Battery Energy Storage Systems

 Lack of Transparency

 There has been no communication to local residents regarding multiple planning applications.
 We have found out about the proposed developments by searching the ECU website or coincidentally through friends, even when local property addresses are named on the actual application itself.
 This is deception.
 We are not being given time to prepare and to counter these multiple applications.
-We ask that Angus Council reject these applications and consider the impact on the local population.
+We ask that Angus Council and the ECU/ Scottish Ministers reject these applications and consider the impact on the local population.

 List of proposed Battery Sites